pknessness/Virtual-Lab-UI/worklog.md

 ## March 28 [12:00AM - 1:00AM] [2:00AM - 3:30AM] [3:00PM - 6:00PM]

 Working on multi-processes, and transferring data between two processes.
 May need to use threading instead.
+Fixed a number of bugs with the slider bar, processes, and threading.
+Still need to work on transferring data between the slider and the video, as my first attempt made everything incredibly slow.

+## March 29 [12:30AM - 2:30AM]

+AWS has loaded, have begun attempting to do light tests with streaming video from AWS.
+So far, the stream data I'm getting seems to be garbage.
+Need to figure out what's going wrong with getting the stream data.
+The second issue is that the stream data is incredibly slow.
+May need to set up a backup method to run this.